apache/camel-website/content/blog/2022/03/camel316-whatsnew/index.md

 We have upgraded to the latest Spring Boot 2.6 release.

 Added more unit tests to various starter JARs to increase the QA of this project.

+## Deprecated Components: Camel Testcontainers

+In this release we are replacing the camel-testcontainers components with the camel-test-infra.
+These new set of test-related components simplify integration testing with Camel, allow us to test edge case scenarios more easily, reduce our maintenance effort and more.
+Please check the [blog post](https://camel.apache.org/blog/2022/02/camel-test-infra/) where we explained about the changes.

 ## Upgrading